Data-Mining-CS568/NG-DBSCAN/README.md

 	- old_clusters.txt - contains the clusters for the old dataset.

 	- new_clusters.txt - contains the clusters for the new dataset (after considering queries.txt).

+	- memory*.txt - Files of this format contains in each line: <no_of_points> <virtual_memory_used> <physical_memory_used>.

+	- time*.txt - Files of this format contains in each line: <no_of_points> <time_taken>.

+	- seperation*.txt - These files contains the number of points and then seperation values for each pair of clusters.

+	- compactness*.txt - These files contains the number of points and then compactness values for each cluster.

 </details>